 - Additional cross border fees for cards issued outside the UK.

-The Interchange Plus option can be considered for businesses accepting predominately debit cards.
+The Interchange Plus option is worthwhile for more mature businesses that accept predominately debit cards.
 Most MasterCard, Visa and Maestro debit cards issued in the UK and the European Economic Area carry a 0.20% interchange fee.
 This would make the total transaction charge 2.70% for monthly volume below £6,000 if you only accept UK issued debit cards.

-As soon as you start to accept credit cards, and especially corporate cards, the charges become less affordable, and in some cases acceptable to most businesses.
+As soon as you start accepting credit cards, and especially corporate cards, the charges become less affordable, and for many businesses less acceptable.
 Corporate MasterCards typically apply a 1.60% to 1.90% interchange rate.
-If you accept such cards under the Interchange Plus plan you pay 4.10% to 4.40% per transaction for monthly sales under £6,000.
+If you accept cards like these under the Interchange Plus plan, you pay 4.10% to 4.40% per transaction for monthly sales under £6,000.

-Another difference is that if you select the interchange plus plan, your funds will take 1-2 business days to reach your PayPal account, while payments on the blended rate plan will be credited to your PayPal account immediately.
+Another difference is that with the Interchange Plus plan, your funds take 1-2 business days to reach your PayPal account, whereas with the blended-rate plan your PayPal account is credited immediately.

 The PayPal Here app experience

-The PayPal Here app has been developed since it was launched in the UK in 2013.
-The functions mimics a basic Point of Sale system.
-You can set up a product list with images, add them to categories, and set variants, VAT rates and discounts.
+The PayPal Here app mimics a basic Point of Sale system.
+You can set up products for sale with images, add them to categories, and set variants, VAT rates and discounts.

-To enter a new sale in the app, you can either enter the amount manually, or select and item from the product list.
-PayPal refers to their product list as an inventory, but there are no inventory management functions to keep track of your stock.
+To enter a new sale in the app, you can either enter the amount manually or select an item from the inventory.
+Please note, there are no inventory management functions to keep track of your stock.

 Receipt printer options

 PayPal Here works with Star Micronics receipt printers that can be connected either via Bluetooth or WiFi depending on which model you choose.
-Star SM-S220i, SM-T300i and SM-T400i are portable receipt printers that connects to your phone via Bluetooth.
-The paper width is 57mm, 80mm or 112mm depending on model you choose.
-These printers also work with iZettle, and you can read our mobile printer review for more information.
+Star SM-S220i, SM-T300i and SM-T400i are portable receipt printers that connect to your phone via Bluetooth.
+The paper width is 57mm, 80mm or 112mm depending on which model you choose.
+These printers also work with iZettle, see our mobile printer review for more information.

-If you have decided from the outset that you need a receipt printer, you might be better off buying a bundle with the device and a printer that matches your need.
-Bundles with the PayPal Here card reader and mobile Bluetooth printer sell for £315 and up depending on the model.
+If you decided from the outset that you need a receipt printer, you might be better off buying a bundle that includes the device and a printer that matches your needs.
+Bundles with the PayPal Here card reader and mobile Bluetooth printer sell for £315 and upwards depending on the model.

 The real advantage: PayPal integration

-As we have seen, PayPal does not have the most competitive pricing model.
-Its device is slightly more expensive, and if your transaction volume reaches a certain limit per month, you do not get the benefit from the sliding transaction fees of iZettle.
+As we have seen, PayPal does not have the most competitive prices.
+Its device is slightly more expensive, and unless your monthly sales exceed £15,000, your will pay lower fees with iZettle.

-What does make PayPal an attractive option for some is the integration with an existing PayPal account using for online sales or their virtual terminal for phone payments.
-If you already get a significant portion of your revenue through PayPal and/or eBay and like the sales tracking it offers, it can make life easier to be able to track mPOS payments as well.
+However, what does make PayPal an attractive option for some businesses is integration with an existing PayPal account used for online sales or for phone payments.
+If you already receive a significant portion of your revenue through PayPal and you like the sales tracking it offers, sticking to PayPal for in-person payments can make life easier.

 What about customer service?